 Closely related to training too hard, we train too much!
 This is my personal vice.
 My most common form of self-sabotage is training too much and recovering too little.
 What’s the problem, you say.
 Won’t you just get that much better?

 Ah, if only.
 Many athletes have the misconception that we get stronger while completing our long, hard workouts.
 Not so!
 We get stronger while recovering from our long, hard workouts.
 Think about body-building.
-In very simplistic terms, we lift a weight.
-That weight is too heavy for us.
-We tax our muscle.
+In very simplistic terms, we lift a weight, that weight is too heavy for us, we tax our muscle, creating small amounts of damage to that fiber.
 Afterward, we rest and feed our muscle and our muscle says, hey if I get bigger and stronger, next time I will be able to lift this weight.
 And since we’re giving that muscle proper rest and nutrition, it is able to do just that.

 Endurance training works in much the same way.